rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 The simulation advances through time in intervals defined by a DPD timestep (dt).
 The choice of kT and dt are interconnected.
 Particle motion (and therefore particle interaction) varies with the magnitude of the Brownian forces (as calculated from temperature kT).
 The magnitude of this motion will affect the timestep that is needed to capture meaningful changes in the system.
 For general particle simulations researchers usually use kT = 0.5, but for colloids a lower kT = 0.1 is a bit better.
 If you're simulating a Newtonian fluid like water, then kT = 1 would be okay.
 You can even go as high as kT = 10 for some simulations, but at that point you usually have to start decreasing the timestep in order to capture enough interaction details.

-Our particles' attractiveness is set by the parameters "D0" and "alpha" in the Morse Potential energy function.
+Interparticle attraction is set by the parameters "D0" and "alpha" in the Morse Potential energy function.
+This could represent a variety of attraction types, and the simulation does not depend on a specific physical mecahnicsm (electrostatics, depletion, etc.).
 People report gels at D0 values as low as 4kT, but for faster simulation times we start higher (at 6kT). *NOTE: 6kT already requires around twice the simulation time as higher kT values, and we expect 4kT would be even longer*

 Our code therefore requires the following inputs:
 * Volume fraction "phi"